MysteryBlokHed/cluecards/Inference.md

 ## Preface

 It's worth noting that I have not taken any actual mathematical proofs classes or things of that nature.
-However, I will, to the best of my ability, use logic/set symbols to describe inference methods where possible, since I find it to be the most unambiguous way to document the logic I've come up with.

-I apologize in advance if any of this is overly confusing to follow.
+I apologize if any of this is overly confusing to follow.

 ## Notation